 In the mid 70s, when every day was #Shoplocal in our small hometown of Benton, Illinois, Star Best, P.N.
 Hirsch and Woolworth’s were the stores of choice.
 Today’s Amazon arrived in the hands of excited children, like me, in the form of a Sears Roebuck or JC Penny catalog.
 As I lay on my grandpa’s family room floor, the colorful, sleek pages were earmarked with the hope that Santa would deliver my much-desired Mrs. Beasley doll.

 We each had stockings with our names on them.
 My grandpa did the Christmas socks even for the adults.
-We would open them last.
+We opened them last.
 The contained candy, Cracker Jacks and little gifts.
 My grandpa liked to play jokes.
 One year he put coal in my sister’s sock.
 “Were you not a good girl this year?” he asked her.
 She started crying.
 Grinning he said, “Wait.
 Santa made a mistake.
 Here’s your sock.”
-He would pull her real sock out from behind a hiding place.
+He pulled her real sock out from behind a hiding place.

 Time changes things.
 Star Best, P.N.
 Hirsch and Woolworth’s are gone.
 Grandpa passed away several years ago.
 With his passing, Christmas was no longer the same.
 The beaming smile was no longer seen pulling gifts out of the basement.
 His laughter as a jokester no longer heard.
 You see, Christmas was never about the gifts, but about the person, my grandpa, who gave them out with such joy.